roy6307/YTmusicPlayer/README.md

 This program needs "[node.js](https://nodejs.org/)"

 1. open cmd or powershell and type 'npm install' and 'npm run'.
 2. change API key to yours.
-You can get a API key easily from google API console.
+You can get a API key easily from [Google API console](https://console.developers.google.com/apis/dashboard).
 3. type music name, and click 'search!' button or press enter.
 4. click a video image or text.
 5. wait while song's name appear.